Several people have input, but the final decision lies with the superintendent, who consults with:

 While the decision to close school lies with the superintendent, parents have the ultimate responsibility for keeping their children safe.
 If a child is kept home during inclement weather, it will be counted as an excused absence.
 Parents also should consider whether an inexperienced driver should ride the bus instead.

-accounts soon as possible.
-In addition, the radio and television stations listed below are contacted.
+• The radio and television stations listed below are contacted.